 A contact landline phone number should be prominently displayed.
 Ring the landline number given and make sure that either a salesperson or the proprietor of the business answers and is helpful and knowledgeable with questions about the company and diamonds.

 Testimonials Available For Inspection

-All businesses should've records of customer testimonials.
+All businesses should have records of customer testimonials.
 Ask if a few of these can be emailed or faxed through for inspection.

 Is the diamond merchant's business registered with UK Company House and does it display its Company Registration number?
 This registration number can be entered through the UK Company House website to check the registered business details of the diamond merchant.

 Is the business registered for VAT and is the number displayed on the website?
-If it's then this is another positive indicator that the business is a legitimate and profitable one.
-The threshold for taxable supplies for VAT registration is £ 60,000 so most diamond merchants would've the need to be VAT registered.
+If it is then this is another positive indicator that the business is a legitimate and profitable one.
+The threshold for taxable supplies for VAT registration is £ 60,000 so most diamond merchants would have the need to be VAT registered.

 Trade Association Membership